Modeling and Testing an 802.11ax RF Transmitter

 The Demodulation and EVM calculation block recovers and plots the HE Data symbols in the Constellation Diagram block by performing frequency and packet offset corrections, channel estimation, pilot phase tracking, OFDM demodulation, and equalization.
 This block also performs these EVM measurements:

 EVM per subcarrier (dB): EVM averaged over the allocated HE Data symbols within a subcarrier

 Overall EVM (dB and %): EVM averaged over all transmitted HE Data symbols

-The default configuration of the Spectrum Analyzer block depicts the spectral mask according to IEEE P802.11ax/D7.0 Section 184.108.40.206 [ 1 ].
-The Spectrum Analyzer block also provides additional measurements such as occupied bandwidth, channel power, CCDF and PAPR.
+The Spectrum Analyzer block depicts the spectral mask according to IEEE Std 802.11ax™-2021, Section 188.8.131.52.
+A second Spectrum Analyzer block, called CCDF and PAPR, connected at the input of the HPA block depicts the CCDF and PAPR measurements.
 The Power Meter block measures the RF waveform channel power, which is displayed in the Output Power (dBm) block.